Probing $ \phi $N interaction through bound states of $ \phi\textrm{N-}\alpha $ system: Introduction

-Thanks to advancements in the HAL QCD methods~\cite{ishii2012,aoki2013,sasaki2020,etminan2024prd} and the progress of high-performance computing facilities, hadron-hadron interactions have been obtained from first-principles lattice QCD simulations at near-physical quark masses~\cite{ScalePhysRevD.110.094502}.
-These include interactions such as $\Lambda\Lambda$, $\Xi N$~\cite{sasaki2020}, $\Omega N$~\cite{Iritani2019prb}, $\Omega \Omega$~\cite{Gongyo2018}, $\Omega_{ccc}\Omega_{ccc}$~\cite{yanPrl2021}, $N$-$c\bar{c}$~\cite{LyuPLB2025}, and $\phi$N~\cite{yan2022prd}.
-The $\phi$N potential in the $^{4}S_{3/2}$ channel (with the notation $^{2s+1}L_{J}$, $s$ is total spin, $L$ orbital angular momentum, and $J$ is total angular momentum) has been derived using a $(2+1)$-flavor approach with quark masses near the physical point, on a sufficiently large lattice of size $L^{3} = (8.1\,\textrm{fm})^{3}$.
-The corresponding isospin-averaged masses for $\pi$, $K$, $\phi$, and N are $146$, $525$, $1048$, and $954$ MeV, respectively.

-On the experimental side, the correlation function of proton–$\phi$ in heavy-ion collisions has been measured by the ALICE collaboration~\cite{PhysRevLett.127.172301}, providing the first experimental evidence of the attractive strong interaction between a proton and a $\phi$-meson.
-Furthermore, based on the findings in Refs.~\cite{PhysRevLett.127.172301, yan2022prd}, available lattice data for the spin $3/2$ $\phi$N interaction obtained by the HAL QCD collaboration~\cite{yan2022prd} have been used in Ref.~\cite{CHIZZALI2024138358} to constrain the spin $1/2$ counterpart through the fitting of the experimentally measured $p\phi$ correlation function by ALICE~\cite{PhysRevLett.127.172301}.

-Since the experimental investigations to date have provided limited insights into the spin decomposition of the $\phi$N interaction (the measurement of the p-$\phi$ scattering parameters are currently limited to spin averaged quantities~\cite{CHIZZALI2024138358}) the theoretical exploration of possible methods to perform this decomposition becomes essential.
-Accordingly, the properties of $\phi\textrm{-}N\alpha$-mesic nuclei are examined using the modern $\phi$N potential in the $^{4}S_{3/2}$ and $^{2}S_{1/2}$ channels, with $\alpha$ acting as a spectator, by employing advanced few-body computational techniques.
+As mentioned above, a significant difference is observed between the scattering parameters derived from pure elastic single-channel~\cite{CHIZZALI2024138358} and those derived from the coupled-channel~\cite{FeijooPRD2025} $\phi$N interactions; consequently, these differences are sought to be reflected in the structure of the possible bound mesic system.
+Accordingly, the properties of the possible $\phi\textrm{-}N\alpha$ mesic nuclei are examined using $\phi$N potentials in both single- and coupled-channel formulations, with $\alpha$ acting as a spectator, by employing advanced few-body computational techniques.